Quantum Circuit Completeness: Extensions and Simplifications: Introduction

 \section{Introduction}

 Introduced in the 80's by Deutsch~\cite{deutsch-circuit}, the quantum circuit\footnote{Originally called \emph{Quantum Computational Networks}, the term \emph{quantum circuits} is nowadays unanimously used.} model is ubiquitous in quantum computing.
-Various quantum computing tasks -- circuit optimisation, fault tolerant quantum computing, hardware constraint satisfaction, and verification -- involve quantum circuit transformations \cite{itoko2020optimization,maslov2008quantum,maslov2005quantum, miller2003transformation,nam2018automated}.
+Various quantum computing tasks -- circuit optimisation, fault tolerant quantum computing, hardware constraint satisfaction, and verification -- involve quantum circuit transformations \cite{itoko2020optimization,maslov2008quantum,maslov2005quantum,miller2003transformation,nam2018automated}.
 It is therefore convenient to equip the quantum circuit formalism with an \emph{equational theory} providing a way to transform a quantum circuit while preserving the represented unitary map.
-When the equational theory is powerful enough to guarantee that any true property can be derived, it is said \emph{complete}, in other words, any two circuits representing the same unitary map can be transformed into one another using the rules of the equational theory.
+When the equational theory is powerful enough to guarantee that any true property can be derived, it is said to be \emph{complete}, in other words, any two circuits representing the same unitary map can be transformed into one another using the rules of the equational theory.

-The first complete equational theory for quantum circuits has been introduced recently \cite{CHMPV}.
-Before that, complete equational theories were only known for non-universal fragments of quantum circuits, such as Clifford+T circuits acting on at most two qubits \cite{bian2022generators,coecke2018zx}, the stabiliser fragment \cite{makary2021generators,ranchin2014complete}, the CNot-dihedral fragment \cite{Amy_2018}, or fragments of reversible circuits~\cite{iwama2002transformation,cockett2018categorycnot, cockett2018categorytof}.
+The first complete equational theory (denoted $\QCold$ in the following) for quantum circuits has been introduced recently \cite{CHMPV}.
+This equational theory has been derived from the LOv-calculus \cite{Clement2022lov}, a language for optical quantum computing.
+Before that, complete equational theories were only known for non-universal fragments of quantum circuits, such as Clifford+T circuits acting on two qubits \cite{bian2022generators,coecke2018zx}, Clifford+CS circuits acting on three qubits \cite{Bian_2023}, the stabiliser fragment \cite{makary2021generators,ranchin2014complete}, the CNot-dihedral fragment \cite{Amy_2018}, or fragments of reversible circuits~\cite{iwama2002transformation,cockett2018categorycnot,cockett2018categorytof}.

-Our contribution is twofold: (i) simplification of the complete equational theory and (ii) extension of the completeness result to more expressive quantum circuit models.

-Indeed, we show that several rules, including two of the three most intricate ones (\cref{fig:rules2prove}), of the known complete equational theory for vanilla quantum circuits can actually be derived from the other rules, the third one (\cref{fig:Mstarold}) being slightly simplified.
-This leads to a simpler, more compact and easier to use complete equational theory.

-Then, we consider more expressive quantum circuits by allowing ancillary qubits, a.k.a.~ancillae, and qubit discarding.
-Indeed, \emph{vanilla} quantum circuits do not allow for the addition or deletion of a qubit in any way: one can only apply elementary unitary gates that preserve the number of qubits.